CoreWeave sandboxes are in public preview. For access, contact your CoreWeave account team, CoreWeave Support, or email support@coreweave.com.

 401 Unauthenticated with a google.rpc.Status-shaped body.

 The CoreWeave Intelligent CLI (cwic) wraps these REST endpoints.
 CLI users authenticate once with cwic auth login, and cwic stores the token in the local cwic config.
-See Configure a sandbox profile for the CLI workflow.
+See Configure a sandbox policy for the CLI workflow.

 Content type